 - Cucumber Rosemary Gin and Tonic

-- 1 bottle white wine Pinot Grigio/Sauvignon Blanc/Chardonnay
+- 1 bottle white wine - 750ml of Pinot Grigio, Sauvignon Blanc, or Chardonnay

 - 1 cup pear liqueur